-Net Loss per Share
+Net Income (Loss) per Share

 Basic net income (loss) per common share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
-During the years ended December 31, 2023 and 2022, the Company reported a net loss and excluded all outstanding stock options, warrants and other dilutive securities from the calculation of diluted net loss per common share because inclusion of these securities would have been anti-dilutive.
-As of December 31, 2023 and 2022, potentially dilutive securities were comprised of (i) 77,414,648 and 68,109,094 warrants outstanding, respectively, (ii) 5,093,738 and 5,222,982 stock options outstanding, respectively, (iii) 1,484,488 and 1,651,435 unissued shares subject to future vesting requirements granted pursuant to the Company's Employee Incentive Plan, (iv) up to 2,764,352 and 2,585,542 common shares issuable that are earned but not paid under consulting and director compensation arrangements, and (v) up to 13,750,000 and 13,750,000 shares of common stock issuable upon conversion of Series B Preferred.
+During the years ended December 31, 2024 and 2023, the Company reported a net loss and excluded all outstanding stock options, warrants and other dilutive securities from the calculation of diluted net loss per common share because inclusion of these securities would have been anti-dilutive.
+As of December 31, 2024 and 2023, potentially dilutive securities were comprised of (i) 101,488,821 and 77,414,648 warrants outstanding, respectively, (ii) 6,157,422 and 5,093,738 stock options outstanding, respectively, (iii) -0- and 1,484,488 unissued shares subject to future vesting requirements granted pursuant to the Company's Employee Incentive Plan, (iv) up to 3,063,188 and 2,764,352 common shares issuable that are earned but not paid under consulting and director compensation arrangements, (v) up to 62,537,933 and 3,780,000 shares potentially issuable upon conversion of outstanding fixed price convertible notes payable, and (vi) up to 13,750,000 and 13,750,000 shares of common stock issuable upon conversion of Series B Preferred stock.